Dan131O/Democracy_Index_Analysis_Alternative2/README.md

 2. **Visualization summary only:**

-   - Open `Tableau_Story.pdf` to view the interactive dashboard story exported from Tableau Public.
+   - Open `Tableau_Story.pdf` to view the interactive dashboard story exported from Tableau Public

 3. **Interpretation and written analysis:**

    - See the report in [Alternative 1 – PDF Report](https://github.com/Dan131O/Democracy_Index_Analysis_Alternative1/blob/main/Project_Report.pdf)
-   - Offers written interpretation of the results and detailed commentary.
+   - Offers written interpretation of the results and detailed commentary

 ---